 First, let’s define an “event.”
-In the markets, I consider a significant event to be any significant date from which price movement was significant, events could be: earnings dates, week to date, month to date, year to date, FDA announcements, Fed announcements or just simple swing highs and lows.
+In the markets, I consider a significant event to be any date from which price movement began or reversed.
+A short list of such events could be: earnings dates, week to date, month to date, year to date, FDA announcements, Fed announcements or just simple swing highs and lows.

 The daily chart of the S&P 500 (SPY) shows a few of these levels.